Danish Decommissioning

 • Responsibility for sources in laboratories

-• Contribution to tasks in the field of safeguards of nuclear materials
+• Contribution to tasks within Safeguards control of nuclear materials

 • Quality, ISO 9001, ISO 17025, KLS